-- Establishing a Redfern-Waterloo Dementia Taskforce to: (Lead Agencies: NSW Health, DADHC, City of Sydney.
-Supporting Agencies: Division of General Practitioners, NGOs) - ensure actions to improve dementia related services in Redfern and Waterloo are consistent with the NSW Government's Stronger Together: A New Direction for Disability Services in New South Wales 2006 2016 policy and Future Directions for Dementia Care and Support in NSW 2001-2006; (Lead Agency: NSW Health, Supporting Agency: DADHC) - scope existing service provision; (Lead Agency: NSW Health, Supporting Agency: DADHC) - facilitate where appropriate integrated service delivery, particularly services for older people, including co-location of similar services and improved hours of operation; (Lead Agency: NSW Health, Supporting Agencies: DADHC, City of Sydney) - identify local barriers to referral and support for people with dementia; (Lead Agency: NSW Health, Supporting Agency: DADHC) - ensure improvements to service delivery are consistent with the Implementation Action Plan being developed by the Redfern Waterloo Authority; (Lead Agency: RWA, Supporting Agencies: NSW Health, DADHC) - recommend specific actions to improve the capacity of government and non-government organisations to provide care to people with dementia; (Lead Agency: NSW Health, Supporting Agency: DADHC) - improve access to dementia specific day care services; (Lead Agency: NSW Health, Supporting Agency: DADHC) - improve support and education for carers and families; (Lead Agencies: NSW Health, DADHC) - develop strategies for involving General Practitioners in diagnosis, care and case management; (Lead Agency: NSW Health) - provide training for case management workers to provide better assistance to clients with complex needs who have difficulty moving between services.
-(Lead Agency: NSW Health, Supporting Agency:
+- Establishing a Redfern-Waterloo Dementia Taskforce to: (Lead Agencies: NSW Health, DADHC, Supporting Agencies: Division of General Practitioners, City of Sydney.
+NGOs) - ensure actions to improve dementia related services in Redfern and Waterloo are consistent with the NSW Government's Stronger Together: A New Direction for Disability Services in New South Wales 2006 - 2016 policy and Future Directions for Dementia Care and Support in NSW 2001-2006; - scope existing service provision; - facilitate where appropriate integrated service delivery, particularly services for older people, including co-location of similar services and improved hours of operation; - identify local barriers to referral and support for people with dementia; - recommend specific actions to improve the capacity of government and non-government organisations to provide care to people with dementia; - improve access to dementia specific day care services; - improve support and education for carers and families; - develop strategies for involving General Practitioners in diagnosis, care and case management; - provide training for case management workers to provide better assistance to clients with complex needs who have difficulty moving between services. - expand the delivery of culturally appropriate dementia and aged care services for Aboriginal people and migrant communities; - encourage the recruitment of culturally appropriate workers by local service providers; - improve access and referral to services for migrant communities; and - provide cultural awareness training for all employees of services supporting older people. - Increase access to high and low level care dementia-specific facilities, aged care packages and respite services for carers.
+(Lead Agency: Australian